AidanRocke/Monte-Carlo-Hypothesis/README.md

 ## Submissions:

 Important progress on this challenge ultimately requires a combination of insights from math, physics and computation.
-If you think you have made significant progress, feel free to post your answer on the MathOverflow: https://mathoverflow.net/q/384109
+If you think you have made significant progress, feel free to open a pull request.

-Alternatively, you may contact the organiser directly: aidanrocke@gmail.com

 ## Prizes: